Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 >- **Stat Bonus Traces:**
 >  24% Crit.
 DMG, 28% HP, 18% Effect RES

+She is best utilized in team compositions that make use of every part of her kit, which often times are Hypercarry teams[^1].
 ## 2. How to Play
-### Skill Points
+#### Skill Points
 >[!tip] Skill Point Economy:
 >Sparkle's Ultimate regenerates enough skill points so that Sparkle can be skill point positive over a 3 turn rotation.
 Because of that, you pretty much just want to use it whenever you get it.
 Make sure to use Sparkle's Ultimate before you use Sparkle's Skill if you get Sparkle's Ultimate right before Sparkle's turn or during it, so that you don't waste the skill's Energy Generation.
-### Action Forward
+#### Action Forward
 Now, for characters that can Advance Forward other units' action/turn like Sparkle can, what you will want to know and watch out for is:
-When it is best to use the AF ability
+1. When it is best to use the AF ability
-What ally to target with the ability
+2. What ally to target with the ability
-What SPD to build on your Action Advancer (in this case Sparkle) and Damage Dealer, to most efficiently make use of their AF amount.
+3. What SPD to build on your Action Advancer (in this case Sparkle) and Damage Dealer, to most efficiently make use of their AF amount.

 Sparkle's AF comes from her Skill, so it's always best to just use it whenever it's Sparkle's turn as her basic attack doesn't do much of anything.

 The ally you will want to target will 99.99% of the time be your Damage Dealer.
 Those 0.01% of cases include times when:
-Enemies are somewhat low HP, but not low enough to kill them without Robin's ultimate being active and Sparkle's turn is up, you would want to use Sparkle's skill on Robin to have use her Ultimate and end the battle quicker, potentially saving a cycle.
+1. Enemies are somewhat low HP, but not low enough to kill them without Robin's ultimate being active and Sparkle's turn is up, you would want to use Sparkle's skill on Robin to have use her Ultimate and end the battle quicker, potentially saving a cycle.
+2. When you want to advance forward a Robin at the start of battle so that she gains a second turn before enemies can act and thus activate her Ultimate.
+That is so that by the time the enemies hit your allies, buffs will be present for characters with Counter Attacks to use.

 The Speed you will want to build on your Sparkle will basically be that of the highest speed break point you can achieve, as Sparkle's Action Forward amount is only 50%.
 Compared to a unit with 100% Action Forward or immediate action, you are wasting AV waiting for the Damage dealer to act first before Sparkle can AF them; on top of having that first turn NOT buffed by Sparkle.
-For most people, 160 SPD will be somewhat achievable and is a good speed break point to aim for.
+- For most people, 160 SPD will be somewhat achievable and is a good speed break point to aim for.

-However, if you have a Superimposition 5 Dance!
-Dance!
-Dance! light cone, for just 8 more SPD than that at 168 SPD on the 4-Pc Eagle of Twilight Line set you can effectively achieve the 200 SPD break point, with 3 turns in the first cycle and 2 turns every cycle afterwards.
-For reference 134 SPD is only 2 turns in the first cycle, with every cycle afterward besides 1 having her only get 1 turn each.
-View speed information [[../../02.
-Essential Guides/Speed Fundamentals#Thresholds|here]].
+We recommend that you check the [[#10.
+Speed Tuning]] section in case that you're able to aim for one of the break points listed here, instead of just aiming for 160.
+View information on how SPD and the Turn-Based Combat in HSR works [[Turn-based Combat#Thresholds|here]].

 ## 3. RGM Relevancy:
 **Memory of Chaos, Pure Fiction and Apocalyptic Shadow**